Pablerdo/zeptaframe/README.md

 * Segment Anything Model (SAMv2) for object segmentation
 * ComfyDeploy for GPU instances loaded with ComfyUI.
-* The back-end is using a finetuned version of SkyreelsV1 with Go-with-the-flow.
+* The back-end is using a finetuned version of SkyreelsV1/CogVideoXwith Go-with-the-flow.
 This allows the model to generate videos of the subject traveling as per the users delineation through the interface.